Lee-Sifu/cart253-2025-Fall-/Art-Jam/README.md

 ## Description

 This Project showcases my self-portrait in p5.js.
 I wanted to do something procedural-like despite some errors.
-I did research on youtube videos as well as used the P5 reference site that showcases sine, cosine, lerp and etc, that fits what I was looking for.
+I did research on youtube videos as well as used the P5 reference site that showcases sine, cosine, lerp, map and etc, that fits what I was looking for.
 For user interaction, I tried to make the mouse moves so that the portrait face showcases some emotion depending where you put your mouse.
 This would give the user some interaction with the canvas and I made a changing background to give some procedural/interactive feeling.